 *8 Hour On-Demand to be completed prior to attending live Zoom Webinar

-This unique online course pulls it all together and satisfies the NYS mandated 12 hour CE requirement in enteral, parenteral and I.V. sedation.
-Certification requirements vary state by state.
-This course is approved by the NJ Board of Dentistry for 12 of your 20 required credits for renewal of your parenteral conscious sedation permit (PCS Permit).
+- This course is approved by the NJ Board of Dentistry for 12 of the 20 required credits for renewal of the parenteral conscious sedation permit (PCS Permit).

 This program is designed for the general practitioner as well as all specialists.
 Everyone from the first year dental student to the veteran about to retire will benefit from this course.
 Today many of our patients treat their own anxiety by self-medicating themselves or expect us to offer them a magic pill.
 There is no simple solution but this course will show you how to be proactive and avoid serious complications.